7 People You’ll Meet (And Hate) At The Gym

 You see, it’s not just about lifting a heavy weight.
 It’s about you knowing he’s lifting a heavy weight.

 He’s the guy who’s Facebook profile lists his place of education as “school of hard knocks”.

 How to spot “The Bus” at your gym:

 Simply remove your headphones.
 But watch out for The Askhole when you do.

 Fair play, you have abs.

-I know the sacrifice involved (unless you're one of the many guys who is just skinny, in which case GTFO).
+I know the sacrifice involved (unless you’re one of the many guys who’s just skinny, in which case GTFO).

-But either you suffer from a medical condition that causes you to sweat profusely and need to use your tee to wipe your brow every time a girl walks by, or you are just being a total cockwaffle.
+But either you suffer from a rare medical condition that causes you to need to wipe your brow with your shirt every time a girl walks by, or you’re just being a total c*ckwaffle.

 And my money is on the latter.

 If you’ve enjoyed reading my list of 7 People You’ll Meet At The Gym, give it a cheeky share below or use this handy button I had made for Twitter.